 If your domain is registered at goaddady, follow these instructions.

-Login and Run the Configure Script for Postfix Email Server
+Login and Run the Configure Script for Postfix Linux Email Server

 Using AWS Session Manager you can connect to your instances via Web Console instead of SSH.
 This is similar to what was always offered by Azure and Google Cloud.